AndreasHeger/CGATReport/doc/Renderer.rst

 	    return results

-In order to activate this renderer, it has to be entered to the :var:`MAP_RENDERER` dictionary in the file :file:`report_directive.py`.
+In order to activate this renderer, it has to be entered to the :data:`MAP_RENDERER` dictionary in the file :file:`report_directive.py`.

 :mod:`Renderer`